kedmead91/week-2-portfolio-challenge/README.md

 5 - I created anchor links so when a user clicks on a nav link e.g. about me, portfolio or contact it will jump to that section on the page.

+6 - I made project two link to the deployed site for the code refactoring week 1 challenge.

 What I found Easy:

 I found the nav bar the easiest to style and structure and I enjoyed stylign the nav and hero section.